An Overview Of This Interview Roundup

 Penetration Tester and Application Security Researcher

 Master yourself in privilege escalation and try to work on some vulnerable machines available at “VulnHub” to get the knowledge of privilege escalation.

 Keep an Eye on Enumeration.

-Strategy, Methodology & Time Management are key: Make up a strategy to avoid rabbit holes, plan your available exam time well and create a battle plan and stick to it.
+Strategy, Methodology and Time Management are key.
+Make up a strategy to avoid rabbit holes, plan your available exam time well and create a battle plan and stick to it.

-Complete at least 30 machines in lab before trying to tackle the exam.
-Learn buffer overflow before exam: Vivek Ramachandran buffer overflow videos were very helpful for me.
+Complete at least 30 machines in the lab before trying to tackle the exam.
+Learn buffer overflow before the exam: Vivek Ramachandran buffer overflow videos were very helpful for me.

 Jason Bernier | OSWP, GCIH, MCSE, CEH, RHCSA, VCP5

 Sticking with it and putting in the time to get it done.
 Also, you need to enumerate, enumerate, and enumerate some more!

 Herm Cardona | OSCP, OSWP, CompTIA A+, CompTIA Security+, ISACA